-The quality of data is essential to the energy transition and to decision-making in order to invest in the right place and at the right time and also meet our customers' demands, more particularly relating to open data.
-It is even more important, for example, in order to be able to implement flexibility.
+The quality of data is essential to the energy transition, whether it be data relating to networks, customers or the market, etc. It is even more important, for example, in order to be able to implement flexibility.
 ORES seeks to progressively lay the foundations for evolving from a process-oriented organization to a data-driven one.